Law of Laos

-The Laotian legal system is not determined by a democratic parliament or by legal precedent, but by the arbitrary rule of Laos's single party.
-The main source of law is legislation.
-There are two types of legislation: legislation of general application and legislation of specific application.
+The major source of the law of Laos is legislation; it is a civil code jurisdiction.
+There are 2 types of legislation: legislation of general application and legislation of specific application.

 History

 Laos inherited its civil legal system from the French colonial administrators.
-The original civil codes also included Lao customary law.
+The original civil codes included Lao customary law.

 Issues

 Civil liberties and human rights

-The Laos criminal justice system is controlled by the party and the government.
-There are few legal restraints on government actions, including arrests, which are often arbitrary in nature.
-Dissent is frequently handled by suppressing basic civil rights.
-Although the constitution provisions of the mid-1990s cover freedom of worship, expression and press, citizens by December 2010 were not free to exercise these rights fully.
-There were no legal safeguards and arrests were commonly made on vague charges.
+Dissent is sometimes handled by suppressing civil rights.
+The constitution provisions of the 1990s cover freedom of worship, expression and press.
 A penal code and a constitution which guarantee civil liberties have been proposed.
 Implementation is another matter, particularly in the area of freedom of political expression.
 The media is state-controlled.

-Nonetheless, there is a system for prosecuting criminal behavior.
+There is a system for prosecuting criminal behavior.
 Common crimes are evaluated at the local village level.
 More serious cases, especially politically sensitive ones, are referred to higher authorities.
 Tribunals operate at district and provincial levels with judges appointed by the government.

-Both Laotian journalists and Western officials are critical of the limitations on personal freedoms.
-In 1987, a Laotian journalist living in Thailand noted that there was little popular support for the government, but that most Laotians accepted its authority because they had little choice.
-In 1988, a Laotian journalist protested that open criticism of the government was forbidden and one of his friends was imprisoned after he complained about the continuing lack of a constitution.
+In 1988, a Laotian journalist protested that open criticism of the government was forbidden and 1 of his friends was imprisoned after he complained about the continuing lack of a constitution.
 The same year, Western diplomats reported that hundreds or thousands of individuals were being held in detention centers in Laos and that citizens were being arrested and held for months without being charged.

-In the late 1980s and early 1990s, the government instituted the New Economic Mechanism, a series of sweeping economic reforms geared toward establishing a market-oriented economy.
-Along with these economic reforms came a slight opening to the West, which provided some opportunity for scrutiny of human rights violations.
-However, few foreign journalists are allowed to visit Laos, and travel by diplomats and foreign aid workers is restricted.
-Both domestic and foreign travel by Laotians also is subject to scrutiny and restriction.
+In the 1980s and 1990s, the government instituted the New Economic Mechanism, a series of economic reforms geared toward establishing a market-oriented economy.
+Along with these economic reforms came an opening to the West, which provided some opportunity for scrutiny of human rights violations.
+Travel by diplomats and foreign aid workers is restricted.
+Domestic and foreign travel by Laotians is subject to scrutiny and restriction.